NullAce/ArrangeLT/README.md

   - Categorize files into size-based groups (e.g., small, medium, large).
   - Fully customizable size categories.
   - Option to include or exclude the full file path in the output.

+- **Recursive Behavior**:
+  - Allows for the specification of a depth for a recursive search.
+If left alone no subfolders are searched, 0 = Unlimited depth, 1 = Root and immediate sub folders, 2 = Root plus a depth of two sub folders, and so on.

 - **Error Handling**:
   - Provides clear error messages for invalid paths, permissions, and other issues.